 Sophie Benaroya had long dreamed of working at NASA.

-“I’ve been interested in planetary science since I was a kid,” said Benaroya, a School of Arts and Sciences and Rutgers Honors College senior at Rutgers University-New Brunswick.
+“I’ve been interested in planetary science since I was a kid,” said Benaroya, a 2020 Rutgers graduate from the School of Arts and Sciences and Rutgers Honors College.
 “I just didn’t think NASA was an option.”

 But with encouragement from a professor in the Department of Earth and Planetary Sciences, Benaroya applied for and won a prestigious internship at the Lunar and Planetary Institute and NASA Johnson Space Center.

-She spent 10 weeks in Houston this summer working with leading scientists in her field, analyzing data from a Mars rover, and meeting other accomplished undergraduates from Europe, Australia, and the United States.
+She spent 10 weeks in Houston during the summer of 2019 working with leading scientists in her field, analyzing data from a Mars rover, and meeting other accomplished undergraduates from Europe, Australia, and the United States.
 The highly competitive internship accepts 10 to 12 students worldwide.